Vyral/base-template/_posts/2020-12-17-what-should-you-know-about-reverse-mortgages.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Here are some important points to know about a reverse mortgage.</em></p>
+*Here are some important points to know about a reverse mortgage.*

 Lately, I’ve been receiving a lot of phone calls and emails from clients who have questions regarding reverse mortgages: Are they safe?
 Should I get one?
 Do I even qualify?
-Due to all the intricacies of this topic, I’ve asked our team’s reverse mortgage specialist, Tim Boudis, to help provide an informative overview:
+Due to all the intricacies of this topic, I’ve asked our team’s reverse mortgage specialist, Tim Baudis, to help provide an informative overview:

 **Q: What’s needed to get a reverse mortgage?
 Can anybody get one?&nbsp;**